How to survive separation

 In marriages where there are children under 18 years, the Court must be satisfied that appropriate arrangements have been made for their care.

-Once the Divorce Order has become final, you have a deadline of 12 months in which to start proceedings for property settlement, if not finalised already.
+Once the Divorce Order has become final, you have a deadline of 12 months in which to start proceedings for property settlement and/or spouse maintenance, if not finalised already.
 After 12 months you must apply to the Court to be allowed to start an application.

 Do I Have To Change My Name?

-A woman is not legally obliged to use her husband’s surname when she marries.
+A wife is not legally obliged to use her husband’s surname upon marriage.
 The use of the husband’s surname has developed through custom.

-If you decide to use your husband’s surname, you can change back to your maiden name at any time you want to.
+If you decide to use your husband’s surname, you can change back to your maiden name at any time.
 This often happens after separation.

 Do I Have To Support My Spouse?